interstellarfrog/interstellar/README.md

 `cargo build && cargo run`

+Note Building and running in release mode will make debug_println not print to the screen and should optimize the code away

+`cargo build -r && cargo run -r`

 I have also added an upgraded version of GNU Debugger for Windows from here:  [https://github.com/ssbssa/gdb](https://github.com/ssbssa/gdb) (Credit to ssbssa).
 It can be run automatically when in debug build mode by changing the GDB variable to `true` in `main.rs`.

 For Linux Gnome-terminal users, add your GDB.exe into the gdb-linux bin folder.
 Adding it as a path variable may also work.